hackle/blogger/src/raw/the-const-trickery.md

 newtype Const a b = Const { getConst :: a }
 ```

 Note the second type parameter `b` is not used in the constructor.
-Which leads to interesting effect in its `Functor` instance.
-To construct a value, we simply do e.g. `Const "a"`, which is of type `Const [Char] b`.
+For example, `Const "a"`, which is of type `Const [Char] b`.

-One effect of this, is that `b` can be interpreted as any type, we can try this out with `GHCi`.
+One interesting effect of this, is that `b` can be interpreted as any type, we can try this out with `GHCi`.

 ```haskell
 Data.Functor.Const> :t (Const "a" :: Const [Char] Int)